Signing out of account, Standby...

 Definition: An exclusive territory is a fixed area in which you are given the right to operate and in which no other units of the same franchise may be opened.

 What you need to know: Territory size may be based on factors such as radius, population size, zip codes, and more.
 Details can be found in Item 12 of the FDD.

-Interested in franchise ownership like Earl of Sandwich?
+Interested in ownership opportunities like Earl of Sandwich?
 Request a free consultation with a Franchise Advisor now.